hapax/hapax.github.io/assets/chuzenji.md

 dogs, the toad would be more at home in the dank of a well than the carpark of a teppanyaki joint.
-But even stranger than the eyes is the delphic smile drawn across its face, giving it the appearance less of a toad and more a hunched anthropoid or a sphinx.
+But even stranger than the eyes is the delphic smile drawn across its face, giving it the appearance less of a toad and more a hunched anthropoid or sphinx.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake12.png" />
 </div>
 </figure>

-Less disquieting is the owl, perched on remnants of the tree from which it was carved.
+Less disquieting is the owl, perched on the stump of the tree from which it was carved.
 It pauses, head cocked expressively as if it has just heard a vole in the undergrowth.